apache/celeborn-website/docs/user_guide/upgrade.md

 # Rolling upgrade

-In the production environment, it is necessary to support a fast rolling upgrade process.
+It is necessary to support a fast rolling upgrade process for the Celeborn cluster.
-In order to achieve a fast and unaffected rolling upgrade, We need to support that the written file is complete and support continued reading.
+In order to achieve a fast and unaffected rolling upgrade process, Celeborn should support that the written file in the worker should be committed and support reading after the worker restarted.
 Celeborn have done the following mechanism to support rolling upgrade.

-## Fixed fetch port and read client retry
+## Fixed fetch port and client retry

 In the shuffle reduce side, the read client will obtain the worker's host/port and information of the file to be read.
 In order to ensure that the data can be read